mindspore-ai/models/research/cv/STGAN/README.md

 python export.py --ckpt_path [CHECKPOINT_PATH] --platform [PLATFORM] --file_format[EXPORT_FORMAT]
 ```

+- The ckpt_path parameter is required.
+- `PLATFORM` should be in ["Ascend", "GPU", "CPU"]
+- `EXPORT_FORMAT` should be in ["AIR", "ONNX", "MINDIR"].
-If you want to infer the network on Ascend 310, `EXPORT_FORMAT` should be "MINDIR"
+- If you want to infer the network on Ascend 310, `EXPORT_FORMAT` should be "MINDIR"

 ## Inference Process